herrcristi/small-cpp-utils/README.md

 A class that process different jobs type using the same thread pool

-Every job is defined by type and request
+Every job is defined by type, group, priority and request

 Every type has a config associated specifying how many threads to use from the pool, how many for bulk processing, etc